AP-DP/chat-app/README.md

 # Channel-Based Chat Tool

 ## Backend
-Database: Normalised MySQL with some encription
+Database: Normalised MySQL with some encryption

 REST API built using Express